ceejbot/no-more-unicorns/slides.md

 ![original](assets/can-o-crickets.jpg)

 ^ Nothing happened.
+Okay.
+Now what?

+---

+# [fit] Let's figure this out.

-After that panel I did some thinking about women in node, women in software, women around me.
+^ So I did some thinking about women in node, women in software, women around me.
 I decided I was going to have to put up or shut up myself.

 ---